likudo/Unity-Log-Viewer/README.md

     2 - then set the ” Scrip execution order ” in (Edit -> Project Settings ) of Reporter.cs to be the highest.

 ### Version 1.9
     - Migrated to New Input System
+    - Availability of installation via Package Manager

 ### Version 1.8
     - Add Copy to clipboard.